GoranPetrusev/AstroFlux_Client/README.md

 It's a little side project of mine where I'm aiming to reimplement all of the modified client features on top of a fresh unmodified client and clean stuff up along the way.
 I also have a few ideas I want to add on top of everything else that is already in the base modified clients.
 Currently this project is in its infancy.

 ### Currently orking on
-- Rewriting my proof of concept file mananager and making it more robust
+- With the FileManager done, I also managed to get zooming to work.
+Now i'm just making it more robust and smoothing it out around the edges

 ### ToDo
 - [ ] Zooming